 Myth 2: Dandruff Is Spreadable

-Another common misconception is that dandruff is contagious.
+One of the common myths about dandruff is that it is contagious.
 This is completely untrue.
 You can’t catch dandruff from someone else.
 It is not like lice or cold.
 Dandruff is a condition of your scalp’s biology and nature and not something you can spread through contact.

 Unfortunately, this myth has spread.
 It embarrasses people with dandruff in social situations.
 Thus, it is important to understand that dandruff is a common, non-spreadable condition that should not be blamed for shame.